What is the best time to visit Alaska?

 - For the best rates, travel in May or September.

 - For the warmest weather and most activity options, travel in June and July.

 - For a chance to see the northern lights, travel in late August and September.

 By May, our days are already long, extending to more than 17 hours of daylight in the middle of the month.
 Some areas, especially shady spots and higher elevations, may still have snow.
 The temperature is quite cool, but with the sunlight, plants and wildlife start to bloom and recover from the long winter.
 More whales are migrating through Alaska's coastal waters as well, with humpbacks returning with newborn calves and grey whales making their way north to Arctic feeding grounds.

 May is shoulder season, so visitors can take advantage of reduced rates at many hotels, lower ticket prices on the train, and even some discounted day tours.
-On the flip side, the train runs a limited schedule, tours into Denali National Park are shorter due to road conditions, and some tours operators don't open until June.
+On the flip side, the train runs a limited schedule, tours into Denali National Park are shorter due to road conditions, and some tour operators don't open until June.
 There is still more than enough available to fill a trip to Alaska in May.

 June and July: Summer in Full Swing

 June and July are Alaska's liveliest months.
 The summer solstice is on June 21, giving us about 20 beautiful hours of daylight to fill with fun.
 Day tours are in full swing.
 Sockeye salmon run in droves through the Kenai and Russian rivers.
 The weather in June is also perfect for active outdoor adventures like hiking, kayaking, and glacier walks: It averages a comfortable 60 degrees.